osrf/icra2023_ros2_gz_tutorial/docker/README.md

 ## Prerequisites

+These instructions were tested on Ubuntu Jammy (22.04).
+Other recent versions should work as well.

 If your machine has an NVIDIA GPU, install Docker and NVIDIA Docker 2 following instructions [here](https://github.com/osrf/subt/wiki/Docker%20Install).

-If you don't have an NVIDIA GPU, Gazebo GUI will use software rendering via Mesa llvmpipe (you can check that in ~/.gz/rendering/ogre2.log after starting the Gazebo GUI).
+If you don't have an NVIDIA GPU, Gazebo GUI will use software rendering via Mesa llvmpipe (you can check that in `~/.gz/rendering/ogre2.log` after starting the Gazebo GUI).

 ## Pull from DockerHub